How Does Perception Influence Our Thinking?

 The mass media is an important transporter of new information.
-Thus, it contributes a lion's share of proliferating new ideas and perception of almost everything around people.
-Since perception affects people's thinking, values and beliefs, almost everyday, they are challenged with various perceptions through the media.
-People can either choose to accommodate the perceptions bombarded on them or filter them out.
+It contributes to a significant share in proliferating new ideas and perception of almost everything.
+Since perception affects people's thinking, values and beliefs, they are challenged with various perceptions through the media almost every day.
+People can either choose to accommodate this new information bombarded on them or filter them out.

 Perception and Personal Crisis

-In counseling, perception plays a big part in personal crises.
-When crisis comes, one's reaction largely depends on how he/she perceives the problem.
-This is why counselors try to talk it out with them to challenge their perception of the problem.
-People with negative perception about the crisis tend to react negatively with the problem.
-In the same way, people with positive perception acts accordingly.
-The goal of counseling is to change one's negative perception of the crisis so that he/she may be able to cope up and regain the normal functioning level.
+Perception plays a big part in a personal crisis.
+When a crisis comes, one's reaction largely depends on how he or she perceives the problem.
+This is why people in the field of counseling try to talk it out with people in crisis to challenge their perception of the problem.
+People with a negative perception tend to react negatively against the situation they are in.
+In the same way, people with positive perceptions act accordingly.
+The change one's negative perception to a more positive one plays a significant role in changing the person's behavior throughout the crisis.